-Having a website backed up in regular intervals is crucial for restoring it after a major attack.
+Having a website backed up at regular intervals is crucial for restoring it after a major attack.
 But it shouldn’t be considered as an alternative to implementing a proper website security solution, a backup can help recover damaged files.
 But it is a very helpful practice to get the website backed up every time there is any change in it and get the backup downloaded into your local system.

 Server Configuration Files!!

-Get familiar to hosting server configuration files:
+Get familiar with hosting server configuration files:

 - Apache web servers use .htaccess

-- Nginx servers use nginx.conf
+- Nginx servers use Nginx.conf

-- Microsoft IIS servers use web.config
+- Microsoft IIS servers use the web.config

 - Prevent directory browsing: Minimizing the information available to attackers is always a good security precaution.